-- b.
+- a.
+The authorization is made in writing by the permittee. - b.
 The authorization specifies either an individual or a position having responsibility for the overall operation of the regulated facility or activity, such as the position of plant manager, superintendent, or position of equivalent responsibility.
 A duly authorized representative may thus be either a named individual or any individual occupying a named position. - 20.
-All submittals shall contain the following signed certification statement: - "I certify under penalty of law that this document and all attachments were prepared under my direction or supervision in accordance with a system designed to assure that qualified personnel properly gather and evaluate the information submitted.
+All submittals shall contain the following signed certification statement:

+"I certify under penalty of law that this document and all attachments were prepared under my direction or supervision in accordance with a system designed to assure that qualified personnel properly gather and evaluate the information submitted.
 Based on my inquiry of the person or persons who manage the system, or those persons directly responsible for gathering the information, the information submitted is, to the best of my knowledge and belief, true, accurate, and complete.
-I am aware that there are significant penalties for submitting false information, including the possibility of fine and imprisonment for knowing violations." - 21.
-The permittee shall notify the DEQ of any additional impacts to surface waters, including wetlands, and of any change to the type of surface water impacts associated with this project.
-The permittee shall also notify the DEQ of any substantial or material modifications to the design or configuration of the dam, culverts, in-stream armoring, concrete support piles and piers, intake structure, raw water intake tower, raw water pumping station, existing dam removals, or raw water pipeline installation.
+I am aware that there are significant penalties for submitting false information, including the possibility of fine and imprisonment for knowing violations."

+- 21. The permittee shall notify the Department of any additional impacts to surface waters, including wetlands, and of any change to the type of surface water impacts associated with this project.
+The permittee shall also notify the Department of any substantial or material modifications to the design or configuration of the dam, culverts, in-stream armoring, concrete support piles and piers, intake structure, raw water intake tower, raw water pumping station, existing dam removals, or raw water pipeline installation.
 Any additional impacts, modifications, or changes affecting surface waters shall be subject to individual permit review and/or modification of this permit.
 Compensation may be required. - 22.
 The permittee shall provide the public with access to Ragged Mountain Reservoir. - D. Stream Modifications, Including Intake/Outfall Structures - 1.
 Any exposed slopes or stream banks shall be stabilized immediately upon completion of work in each impact area.
 Methods and materials for stabilization shall be in accordance with the Virginia Erosion and Sediment Control Handbook, Third Edition, 1992, or the most recent version in effect at the time of construction. - 2.
-Redistribution of existing stream substrate for erosion control purposes is prohibited, unless otherwise authorized for compensatory mitigation purposes. - 3.
-Material removed from the stream bottom shall not be deposited into surface waters unless otherwise authorized as fill material in this permit. - 4.
-Outlet protection for all outfalls and piped channel sections shall be designed in accordance with Virginia Erosion and Sediment Control Handbook, Third Edition, 1992, or the most recent version in effect at the time of construction.
-Alternative energy dissipation measures may be installed with prior approval by DEQ.
+Redistribution of existing stream substrate for erosion control purposes is prohibited, unless otherwise authorized for compensatory mitigation purposes.

-VWP Individual Permit No. 06-1574, Minor Modification No. 3 Part I - Special Conditions Page 7 of 35
+VWP Individual Permit No. 06-1574 Minor Modification No. 4 Part I - Special Conditions December 19, 2022 Page 7 of 32